datalogic/scan2deploy-android-schema/README.md

 * `usb-profile`: (optional) USB communication profile in use.
 Available values are `NONE`, `BOTH`, `DATA`, and `CHARGE`.
 The default (Android) value is `BOTH`.
 * `usb-function`: (optional) USB communication function in use.
 Available values are `MTP`, `PTP`, and `CHARGING`.
 The default (Android) value is `CHARGING`.
 * `bluetooth`: (optional) Boolean value that sets bluetooth to be enabled or disabled.
 The default (Android) is `false`.
 * `bluetooth-device-name`: (optional)  Bluetooth display name for the device.
 Bluetooth must be enabled to change the device name.
 This setting will temporarily enable bluetooth (if necessary) to accomplish this.
+The default (Android) value is `""`.
 * `airplane-mode`: (optional) When enabled, turns off device radios: Wi-Fi, Bluetooth, NFC.
 The default (Android) value is `false`.
 * `screen-auto-rotate`: (optional) When enabled, allows the device display to change from portrait to landscape and vice versa as needed depending on device orientation.
 The default (Android) is `false`.